valkyrie-system/GCNostalgia/README.md

 ---

+### Delay Plasma 6.5 Startup Service

+This systemd user service introduces a 6-second delay during Plasma 6.5 startup.
+This can be beneficial for systems where background services or network connections need a bit more time to initialize before the desktop environment fully loads.
+Installation Steps

+    Place the service file: Copy the provided plasma-delay.service file into your user's systemd configuration directory:
+    Bash

+mkdir -p ~/.config/systemd/user/
+cp plasma-delay.service ~/.config/systemd/user/

+(Assuming plasma-delay.service is in your current directory.)

+Reload systemd and enable the service:
+Bash

+    systemctl --user daemon-reload
+    systemctl --user enable plasma-delay.service

+    Restart your system (or log out and back in) for the service to take effect.

+Verification (Optional)

+To check the service's status:
+Bash

+systemctl --user status plasma-delay.service

+You should see active (exited) and enabled in the output.

+---

 ### 📄 Licensing:

 This project's QML code is based on work by Marco Martin, adapted by Valkyries taking Flight and is licensed under the GNU General Public License version 2 (or any later version).
 See the comments at the top of `splash.qml` for full details.